This Product is manufactured by MAPFRE Middlesea p.l.c.

 Can I pay my policy by instalments?

-We accept half yearly, quarterly or monthly instalment payments from the second year of cover.
-Instalment charges (calculated as a percentage of your annual premium) will apply.
+We accept half yearly, quarterly or monthly instalment payments.
+Payments must be arranged through direct debit.
+Charges will apply, these are calculated as a percentage of your annual premium.

 Am I covered immediately?